radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 However, these authentication methods are not always used, or are not always available.
 Even if these methods were used ubiquitously, they do not protect all of the information which is publicly available over RADIUS/UDP or RADIUS/TCP transports.
 And even when TLS-based EAP methods are used, implementations have historically often skipped certificate validation, leading to password compromise ({{SPOOFING}}).
 In many cases, users were not even aware that the server certificate was incorrect or spoofed, which meant that there was no way for the user to detect that anything was wrong.
 Their passwords were simply handed to a spoofed server, with little possibility for the user to take any action to stop it.

 It is no longer acceptable for RADIUS to rely on MD5 for security.
-It is no longer acceptable to send device or location information in clear text across the wider INternet.
+It is no longer acceptable to send device or location information in clear text across the wider Internet.
 This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
 We also discuss related security issues with RADIUS, and give many recommendations for practices which increase security and privacy.

 ## Simply using IPSec or TLS is not enough